The Red Rock Ridge and Valley Trail System is transforming our community by making the Birmingham region a better place to live, work and play.

-The Red Rock Ridge and Valley Trail System will create positive impacts for the physical, economic, environmental, and social well-being of the Birmingham Region, one mile at a time.
+Each mile of the Red Rock Ridge & Valley Trail System is as unique as the neighborhoods that connect it.
+It is our goal to create positive impacts for the physical, economic, environmental, and social well-being of the Birmingham Region, one mile at a time.
 Together, we can create a healthier, more connected community for everyone.

 Touring Your Town: Red Rock Tuesdays